ecovillage/7linden-at-home/README.md

  * be more defensive
  * be more defensive, 2: escaping
- * set proper timeouts for the wget-call
+ * set proper timeouts for the keyscan-call